Chuck Mead: BR5-49

-Mead moved to Nashville in 1993, and soon landed a job playing as a solo singer/songwriter in the front window of Tootsie's Orchid Lounge, a club in a dilapidated a strip known as Lower Broadway.
+Mead moved to Nashville in 1993, and soon landed a job playing as a solo singer/songwriter in the front window of Tootsie's Orchid Lounge, a club in a dilapidated strip known as Lower Broadway.
 It was there he met singer/songwriter Gary Bennett, who was playing at a western store/tavern down the block called The Rhinestone, later to become Robert's Western Wear, then Robert's Western World.
 The two teamed up in April 1994 to form the nucleus of BR5-49.
 They played Wednesday - Saturday nights at Robert's, and were joined by drummer Shaw Wilson later that year, along with bassist Bones Becker and Mark Ude (known as Tex Austin) on saxophone.
 The band had no name until a truck driver who was a Robert's regular gave them $50 to buy posters to advertise their shows.
 They came up with the name BR5-49 after remembering a skit on the famous country music television show Hee Haw.
 BR5-49 became known for their non-stop four-hour-plus sets playing classic country, rockabilly, rock 'n' roll, and a slew of original material.
 As word spread of the entertaining, energetic band, crowds began packing Robert's.

 In March 1995, Becker and Ute were replaced by "Smilin'" Jay McDowell (upright bass) and Don Herron (steel guitar, fiddle, and mandolin), solidifying the lineup.
 The buzz continued to grow, and lines formed around the block with people waiting to get inside.
 Suddenly, what had been a forgotten part of Nashville became the place to be.
 The attention brought to "Lower Broad" by BR5-49 spawned a renaissance for the neighborhood, which is now the top destination for Nashville's booming tourism industry.

 During Fan Fair (now known as CMA Music Fest) 1995, Billboard magazine editor Timothy White saw the band play, and vowed to "put them on the cover" of the publication, which, in fact, he did.
 As a result, the band signed a record deal the next month with Arista Records in Nashville.
 After releasing an EP ("Live From Robert's"), their self-titled debut record came out in September 1996.
 Between 1996 and 2001, the band recorded and released five albums—four for Arista, and one for Sony's Lucky Dog imprint—and toured worldwide at festivals, clubs, and theaters.
 The group was nominated for a Grammy Award three times (1996, 1997, and 1999) and won the Country Music Association Award for International Touring Act of The Year in 1997.